 The interpersonal domain, unlike societal and community domain, can change with the power of a conversation between a youth and parent or guardian.
-It can also quickly devolve when a traumatic life experience occurs that separates the youth and parent placing an elevated risk of ACES into the youth's life.
-This can cause the youth to seek guidance in places other than their parents while attempting to stabilize their environment.
+It can also quickly devolve when a traumatic life experience occurs that may create a rift between youth and parent exposing elevated risks of ACES into the youth's life.
+The familial disconnect, an ACE itself, may lead youth to rely on alternative social support from peers in attempts to stabilize their environment.